Dogs and Housing/Homeowners Insurance • MSPCA-Angell

 Why is this important?

 Policies that target specific dog owners based on the size, weight, or perceived breed of their pet discriminate against those who properly train and socialize their dogs.
 The ramifications of these policies for animal shelters are that dogs are surrendered because owners are unable to find housing and that potential adopters may be unwilling to adopt certain dogs.
 Lives are lost and families broken.
 Policies that target specific breeds discriminate against responsible dog owners who properly train and socialize their dogs.
-The ramifications of these policies for animal shelters are that potential adopters may be unwilling to adopt certain breeds and dogs are brought to shelters because the owner was unable to obtain insurance.
-Lives are lost and families broken because of ineffective policies.

 In 2012, the legislature recognized the irrelevance of dog breed in assessing the risk posed by dogs by passing a comprehensive law that strengthened the state’s dangerous dog law while prohibiting municipalities from discriminating against dogs based on breed — because no such legislation has ever proven effective at reducing dog bites.
 It is time for the same standard to be applied to the insurance industry.